Refuse Collectors

 Outlook

-The U.S. Department of Labor predicts that employment for refuse and recyclable material collectors will grow as fast as average for all careers through 2029 as a result of the growing U.S. population (which is generating more garbage and recyclable materials).
-As communities encourage more recycling and more resource recovery technologies, more varied pickup services may tend to require more w...
+The U.S. Department of Labor predicts that employment for refuse and recyclable material collectors will grow by 2 percent (more slowly than the average for all careers) from 2023 through 2033 as a result of the increasing U.S. population (which is generating more garbage and recyclable materials).
+As communities encourage more recycling and more resource recovery technologies, more varied pick...